SRIDEVI1523/c-class_repo/README.md

 All of the source code available in this repository is under the BSD license.
 Please refer to LICENSE.iitm for more details.

-## Commercial Adoption
-The following industrial partners have adopted SHAKTI for commercialization purposes and provide continous support in maintaining and supporting this repository.

-1. InCore Semiconductors Pvt.
-Ltd.
-2. Silint Consulting Pvt.
-Ltd.

 ## Get Started [here](https://c-class.readthedocs.io/)

 ## Contributors (in alphabetical order of last name):